yehaha9876/gitlab/doc/administration/high_availability/database.md

 1. [Reconfigure GitLab] for the changes to take effect.

-1. Create a `.pgpass` file so Consule is able to reload pgbouncer.
+1. Create a `.pgpass` file so Consul is able to reload pgbouncer.
 Enter the `PGBOUNCER_PASSWORD` twice when asked:

     ```sh
-    gitlab-ctl write-pgpass --host 127.0.0.1 --database pgbouncer --user pgbouncer --hostuser gitlab-consul
+    gitlab-ctl write-pgpass --host 127.0.0.1 --database pgbouncer --user gitlab-consul --hostuser gitlab-consul
     ```

 #### PGBouncer Checkpoint